Single-Molecule-Sequencing/dorado-bench/log.md

 Use `grep` to apply filters

-Saved as "|" delimited txt using the parsable2 option
+Saved as "|" delimited values in psv file format using the parsable2 option

 ```bash
 sacct \